clinton9ice/Users-Feedback/README.md

 # User Feedback App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It id a project where a user can rate their experience with your service.
-It is a demo project for learning purposes.
+It is a project where a user can rate and review their experience with a client services.
+It is a demo project.

 ## Available Scripts